-File: JHCL/GBEF
+File: JHCL

-LACTATION SUPPORT
+LACTATION SUPPORT FOR STUDENTS

-The superintendent shall designate a non-restroom location in each school as an area in which any mother who is employed by the Surry County School Board or enrolled as a student in the division may take breaks of reasonable length during the school day to express milk to feed her child until the child reaches the age of one.
+The superintendent shall designate a non-restroom location in each school as an area in which anyone who is enrolled as a student in the division may take breaks of reasonable length during the school day to express milk to feed her child until the child reaches the age of one.
 The area must be shielded from public view.